- Core ideas

 Cost accounting is the branch of accounting focused on measuring, analyzing, and managing costs so you can price work correctly, control waste, and understand true profitability by product, service line, project, or department.
-Financial accounting tells outsiders how the company performed overall; cost accounting gives operators the scalpel to see where money is made or lost.
+Financial accounting tells outsiders how the company performed overall; cost accounting gives operators the scalpel to see where money is made or lost on the profit and loss statement.

 Core ideas